wllclngn/NewCode/README.md

 ## Overview

 This project showcases a modern implementation of the **MapReduce** programming model in C++.
-It is designed for scalable and efficient parallel processing of large datasets.
-The system can operate in both a single-process interactive mode and a multi-process mode for distributed computation.
+It is designed for scalable and efficient parallel processing of large datasets by splitting the computations.

 ---